godlykmathews/khojbeen-mandali-theme/README.md

 A custom, dynamic Ghost theme built specifically for the NGO **Khojbeen Mandali**.

-This project was developed during the **OASIS event** organized by the **Tech4Good Community**.
+This project was developed during the **OASIS Hackathon** organized by the **Tech4Good Community**.
 Our goal was to create an impactful, easy-to-manage, and fully customizable platform to help Khojbeen Mandali showcase its resources, ongoing work, and blogs to the world.

 ---